LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide_8wk.md

   - Sign up for a free account, if you don't already have one.
   - Accept my invitation to the [Intro to AI Discord server](https://discord.com/invite/EpC4cGfG) (click on the link) and join the class server.
   - If you haven't used Discord before, [here's a 15 minute beginner's tutorial](https://youtu.be/rnYGrq95ezA?si=f2Bfrwu7WMJivcC6).
+- [Azure for Students](https://azure.microsoft.com/en-us/free/students/) account.
+This is a free online subscription.
+You won't need to download or install any software.
+You will use Azure AI Studio to build custom GPT chatbots.

 ## Skills You Will Need